kirannarayanks/todo-CRUD-App/README.md

 #todo-CRUD-App

-    A react based todo app that have all the CRUD features
+    A react based todo app that have all the CRUD features.

 fetaures: